Avoid the Promotions Tab: Email Deliverability Tips

 Ask Readers to Add You to Their Contacts

-One of the simplest ways to avoid the Promotions Tab is to ask subscribers to add your email address to their contacts.
-This signals to the email provider that you’re a trusted sender.
+One of the simplest ways to improve Primary placement is to ask subscribers to add your email address to their contacts.

 Monitor Your Email Reception